nocturaf/go-remote-config/README.md

   - Etag also stored in **etag.txt** it is for publishing new template.

 - Publish Template (operation number 2)
+  - Make sure you've get the latest active template first to generate the `config.json` and `etag.txt` files.
   - If you want to change or add a new template/key-value, edit the `config.json` file
   - Publish new template using operation number 2.